This blog post was updated on February 6, 2023.

 Not Padding Your Travel Schedule

 Padding your travel schedule is especially important if you’re traveling through an airport that’s known for delays due to winter weather.
 If you have a choice in connecting hubs, you would be better off choosing an airport located in a more moderate climate.
 It’s easy to check airports and specific routes to verify their on-time percentage before booking your flight.
-Better yet, spend the extra money for a direct flight if there’s one available.
-Choosing flights early in the day also boosts your odds of getting out on time so that you don’t encounter delays further down the road.

 Having No Plan B